Canning Tomatoes: A Family Tradition

 I love this time of year.
 All the tomatoes are ripe and everyone has too many of them.
 I’m very fortunate that someone always passes along some tomatoes to me.
 This year a friend of my mothers passed along an entire bushel of tomatoes.
 I ended up canning around 30 jars.

 With this basic recipe I use these jars of tomatoes to create spaghetti sauce, chili, goulash, swiss steak, vegetable soup and a few other recipes.
 It’s been a staple in my family for years.
-My mother said it’s one of those things her parents have been doing for as long as she can remember and there has never really been an exact recipe.
+My mother said it’s one of those family traditions her parents have been doing for as long as she can remember and there has never really been an exact recipe.
 What I am about to share is just how we happened to of made it this time.

 This was the first year that kiddo had been around to witness the madness.
 She wasn’t able to participate as much as she did with the pickles, but she still had a good time watching the process and listening for the jars to pop.